vidarlo/wp-tournament-registration/readme.md

 *A WordPress plugin for registering players with tournaments*

-The plugin is currently under review by the WordPress developers of Auttomatic.
+The plugin has passed the review by the WordPress developers of Auttomatic successfully and will be available through their plugin repository in short.

 ## License